 The Sophists Dispute About All Things

-FOREIGNER: Let us grant, then, that from the discerning art comes purification, and from purification let there be separated off a part which is concerned with the soul;
+The discerning art leads to purification.
+From purification let there be separated off a part which is concerned with the soul;

 Of this mental purification instruction is a portion, and of instruction education, and of education, that refutation of vain conceit which has been discovered in the present argument; and let this be called by you and me the nobly-descended art of Sophistry.

-First let us wait a moment and recover breath, and while we are resting, we may reckon up in how many forms he has appeared.
-In the first place, he was discovered to be a paid hunter after wealth and youth.
+In the first place, the Sophist was discovered to be a paid hunter after wealth and youth.

 In the second place, he was a merchant in the goods of the soul.